A One-Covariate-at-a-Time Method for Nonparametric Additive Models: Monte Carlo Simulations

-Following the literature, we report the mean number of variables selected (NV), the true positive rates (TPR), the false positive rates (FPR), the false discovery rates (FDR), the percentage of the true model selected precisely (CS), and the out-of-sample forecast root mean square errors (FRMSE) for all the three methods.\footnote{The forecasts are based on the post-selection estimates from each method.
+Following the literature, we report the mean number of variables selected (NV), the true positive rates (TPR), the false positive rates (FPR), the false discovery rates (FDR), the percentage of correct selection (CS) for the first three methods\footnote{That is, we precisely uncover the true model in (\ref{EQ:model1b}) using all the true signals, but not any pseudo-signals or noise variables.}, and the out-of-sample root mean squared forecast errors (RMSFE) for all the five methods.\footnote{The forecasts are based on the post-selection estimates from each method.
 In each replication, we additionally independently generate 200 observations.
 Then, we calculate the root mean square errors (RMSE) of the difference between the forecasts and $Y$ for the new observations.
-FRMSE is the average of those RMSE for 1,000 replications.} We report the average number of stages (STEP) for our OCMT procedure only.
+RMSFE is the average of those RMSE for 1,000 replications.} We report the average number of stages (STEP) for our OCMT procedure only.

 To save space, we report the results in the main body of this paper for only DGPs 1 and 6 in Tables \ref{tabledgp1} and \ref{tabledgp6}, respectively.
-These two designs are the simplest and the most complicated designs in the simulation.
+These two designs correspond to the simplest and the most complicated designs in the simulation, respectively.
 Results for DGPs 2--5 and 7--10 are provided in Tables \ref{tabledgp2} to \ref{tabledgp10} in Appendix \ref{APP:tables}.
+To showcase the advantage of the post-OCMT procedure compared to the OCMT procedure only, we also consider a linear DGP (DGP 11) in the online Appendix\textbf{ }\ref{APP:tables}\textbf{ }with results reported in Table \ref{tabledgp11}.

 { }